backbone-paginator/backbone.paginator/README.rst

 ------------

 This is one of the areas where ``Backbone.PageableCollection`` truely shines.
-A ``Backbone.PageableCollection`` instance not only is capable of doing everything a plain ``Backbone.Collection`` is capable of doing for the current page, in client-mode, it is also capable of synchronizing changes and events across all of the pages.
-For example, you can add or remove a model from either a ``Backbone.PageableCollection`` instance, which is holding the current page, or the ``Backbone.PageableCollection#fullCollection`` collection, which is a plain ``Backbone.Collection`` holding the models for all of the pages.
-The appropriate events will be propagated to the other collection when appropriate.
-Any additions, removals, resets, model attribute changes and synchronization actions are communicated between the two collections.
+A ``Backbone.PageableCollection`` instance not only can do everything a plain ``Backbone.Collection`` is can for the current page, in client-mode, it can also synchronize changes and events across all of the pages.
+For example, you can add or remove a model from either a ``Backbone.PageableCollection`` instance, which is holding the current page, or the ``Backbone.PageableCollection#fullCollection`` collection, which is a plain ``Backbone.Collection`` holding the models for all of the pages, and the pages will all update themselves to maintain within a page size.
+Any additions, removals, resets, model attribute changes and synchronization actions are communicated between all the pages throught the two collections.

 .. code-block:: javascript

-   var books = new Books([
+   // The books collection is initialized to start at the first page. var books = new Books([
      // bootstrap with all of the models for all of the pages here ], {
      mode: "client"
    });

-   // The books collection is now at the first page and a book is added to the
-   // end of the current page, which will overflow to the next page and trigger
+   // A book is added to the end of the current page, which will overflow to the
-   // an `add` event on `fullCollection`. books.push({ name: "The Great Gatsby"});
+   // next page and trigger an `add` event on `fullCollection`. books.push({ name: "The Great Gatsby"});

    books.fullCollection.at(books.state.currentPage - 1 * books.state.pageSize).get("name");